bezlant/articles-ive-read/README.md

-# articles-ive-read
+# Articles I've read

-A vanilla js chrome extension to save articles you've read to a github gist.
+A Vanilla JS chrome extension to save articles you've read to a github gist.